locomotivemtl/wordpress-boilerplate/README.md

 ## Installation

 1. Add this repo as a remote at the trunk of your project.
-It assumes your project's public directory is [www].
+It assumes your project's public directory is [www](www).
 You can also simply paste the files in.
 Whichever.
 1. Start by replacing any mentions of `boilerplate` with whatever fits your need.
 Search all files!
-2. You can install `[example.sql]` for a barebones database to kick start your project.
+2. You can install [`example.sql`](example.sql) for a barebones database to kick start your project.
 However, you'll need to change a few things.
     - **Licenses and keys**
         + `acf_pro_license`
         + `rg_gforms_key`